kauereblin/learn/12factor/README.md

 The 12FA stores config in **environment variables**.

 Another aspect of config management is grouping.
-As the app grows, more batch configs are needed to run the deploy.
+As the app grows, more batch configs are needed to run the deployment.
 In 12FA, the env var are granular controls, and agnostic of each other, never grouped.

 ## IV.
 Backing services

 It's any service the app consume over network. (datasore, messaging/queueing systems, SMTP services, caching systems).

-In addition of locally-managed services, the app also gave services provided and managed by third parties.
+In addition, of locally-managed services, the app also gave services provided and managed by third parties.
 The 12FA make **no distinction between local or third party services**.
 The app should be able to swap out a local SQL database to an online managed without any changes in code, only the config needs change.

 Each backing service is a resource.
 Resources can be attached to and detached from deploys.

 ## V. Build, Release, Run

-Transform the codebase into a deploy through three stages:
+Transform the codebase into a deployment through three stages:

 - *Build*: Converts a code repo into an executable bundle, known as build.
 In this stage, vendors dependencies are fetched and compiles binaries and assets.

-- *Release*: Combines the build with the deploy's current config.
+- *Release*: Combines the build with the deployment's current config.

 - *Run* (runtime): Runs the app in the execution env, by launching some set of the app's [processes](#vi-processes)